Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 13. Save the Form and open it in Normal View.

-Let us run a review of what we did so far.
+Let us review what we did so far.

 We have created the main table tbl_Students and designed the Form frm_Students, using tbl_Students.

-While the frm_Students is active, the StudentsQ filters the data using the current student's name (say John) on the Form as criteria.
+While the frm_Students is active, the StudentsQ data is filtered using the current student's name on the Form as a criterion.

-Third Query: UnionPieChart combines the Data of StudentsQ and MaxMarksQ queries and is used as Data Source for the PIE Chart.
+Third Query: UnionPieChart combines the StudentsQ Data and MaxMarksQ queries and is used as a Data Source for the PIE Chart.

 Part-C: